dmh2000/telemetry/README.md

 have mocked up the React front end and the Node backend first and then worked to get the back end talking to the IOT device via Azure.
 If you had a team of more than one this would have been a good way to split things up.

-## Step 1 - IOT device talking to Azure IOT service
+## Step 1 - Azure IOT device sending and Workstation Receiving Telemetry

 This involves basic setup of the Azure IOT device side support, and then getting the Beaglebone to uplink telemetry to the Azure service.
 At this point I will use fake data to keep it simple.
 BTW, you don't really need a physical IOT device, you can work through most of